khembach/TDP-CLIPseq/README.md

 Directory:

-* Rmd contains the rmarkdown files for data analysis
+* Rmd/ contains the rmarkdown files for data analysis
-* scripts contains code for the Snakemake workflow and other utility functions in R
+* scripts/ contains code for the Snakemake workflow and other utility functions in R
-* IDR_mnerge_peaks contains notes on how I installed/fixed bugs in merge_peaks and the configuration files for the samples
+* IDR_merge_peaks/ contains notes on how I installed/fixed bugs in merge_peaks and the configuration files for the samples
-* envs contains the environment files for snakemake
+* envs/ contains the environment files for snakemake
-* snoDB contains the [snoDB](http://scottgroup.med.usherbrooke.ca/snoDB/) annotations downloaded from http://scottgroup.med.usherbrooke.ca/snoDB/csv
+* snoDB/ contains the [snoDB](http://scottgroup.med.usherbrooke.ca/snoDB/) annotations downloaded from http://scottgroup.med.usherbrooke.ca/snoDB/csv